btmorr/leifdb/README.md

 The persistent data directory is used for storing configuration files and non-volatile server state, and can be specified using the `LEIFDB_DATA_DIR` environment variable with a path.
 The path may point to a non-existent location, but cannot exactly match an existing file (an existing directory is fine).
 If no value is provided, "\$HOME/.leifdb/<addr_hash>" is used, where "<addr_hash>" is a non-cryptographic hash of the gRPC interface for the server (such that configuration is consistent for a server as long as it is deployed with the same hostname or IP address and same port specified by `LEIFDB_DATA_DIR`)

+### Snapshot threshold

+_[feature in progress]_

+When the log of database transactions reaches a certain size, the server will compact the logs by taking a snapshot of the database state and dropping log entries leading up to that point.
+Two environment variables govern this behavior: `LEIFDB_SNAPSHOT_THRESHOLD` is an integer number in bytes for how large the log file is allowed to grow before a snapshot is taken (default of 1073741824, which is equal to 1Gb), and `LEIFDB_RETAIN_N_SNAPSHOTS` is an integer for the number of snapshots to keep at a time (default of 1 and also minimum of 1).
+When a new snapshot is successfully created the snapshots will be counted and if there are more than the number specified then the oldest will be discarded.

 ### Cluster configuration

 In order to interact with other members of a raft cluster, each node must know the addresses for other members.
 Currently, this is not determined dynamically.
 In order to create a multi-node deployment, there must be two environment variables set: